Blaster Master: Blasting Again

-Blaster Master: Blasting Again (known as Blaster Master in Japan) is the fifth video game in the Blaster Master series.
-It was released for the PlayStation.
-The release of the original game had a different plot, but this title is a follow-up to the Worlds of Power adaptation in all regions.
-It was released in Japan on July 13, 2000, and was supposed to be released in North America on November 7, but issues with the game caused it to be delayed until it got a release on May 6, 2001.
+Blaster Master: Blasting Again (known as Blaster Master in Japan) is a 2000 action-adventure video game developed by Art System and published by Sunsoft in Japan and Europe and Crave Entertainment in North America for the PlayStation.
+The fifth title in the Blaster Master series, it was released in Japan in July 2000, Europe in September 2000, and North America in November 2001.

 Gameplay

-Blaster Master: Blasting Again is a third-person 3D platformer that puts the player at the controls of the high-tech, all-terrain combat vehicle SOPHIA J-7.
+Blaster Master: Blasting Again is a third-person 3D platformer in which the player takes control of the high-tech, all-terrain combat vehicle SOPHIA J-7.
 The player navigates through several areas of caverns to uncover and ultimately stop the treacherous plans of a mysterious alien race of Lightning Beings.
 On some occasions the player's character must exit SOPHIA and go solo through alien complexes.
 As the game progresses, the player will earn upgrades for SOPHIA, and be able to salvage weapon upgrades for the pilot.
 The player views cut-scenes that convey the key elements in the story.
 The character will fight a boss at the end of each stage.

 The player's character is Roddy, a sixteen-year-old boy at the helm of an all-terrain combat vehicle, SOPHIA.
 The player pilots SOPHIA through a labyrinth of 3D rooms in search of clues to the enemy's movements.
 Occasionally the player will encounter enemy installations or limiting topography that will force Roddy to leave Sophia, and advance on foot.
 As the game progresses, new equipment will be made available for SOPHIA, allowing access to new areas.